📦 Free Shipping over $60

 3. Heavy Metals

 The cannabis plant absorbs what is in the soil.
 It is a hyperaccumulator plant, accumulating unusually high concentrations of metals through the roots and storing them in living tissues.
-Heavy metals include metals like lead, arsenic and mercury and are not for human consumption.
+Heavy metals include metals like lead, arsenic, and mercury, and are not for human consumption.
 Though they are not ingredients, per se, safe-to-use CBD products do not have heavy metals that exceed a scientifically set limit.
 Review the COA to ensure each tested metal does not exceed the state-set legal limits.
 In quality CBD products, most results will indicate “ND” for “Not Detected”.

 Review the COA to ensure each tested metal does not exceed the state-set legal limits.